JohanRimez/ZigFlowers/Readme.txt

 The build.zig build file is configured for these scenarios:
 * Building in windows for windows
-* Building in windows for linux (libraries libSDL2.a & libSDL2.so need to be provided in the root project directory)
+* Building in windows for linux (.a & .so libraries need to be provided in the root project directory)
 * Building in linux for linux

 VS CODE:

 the json-build and launch tasks are configured for windows.

+RUNNING:

+Windows users need to put the path to the SDL2.dll SDL2_image.dll libraries into their PATH or have them in the same folder as the executable.

 REMARK: